treadstone90/Game-Analyst/README.md

 =============

 To run use

-footballTwitter.twitter.GameAnalyst -t <terms to be summarized>
+footballTwitter.twitter.GameAnalyst -t "terms to be summarized"

 This will genrate candidates.txt

 Then use

 football.twitter.GameAnalyst.Main candidates.txt